Pickled Vegetables Recipe

 It depends on how much chili pepper you use.
 The great thing is that this recipe is totally adjustable to your spice level!

 It happens sometimes.
-Usually it’s because the veggies have sat for too long in the brine, or because the brine was just too hot.
+Usually, it’s because the veggies have sat for too long in the brine or because the brine was just too hot when poured into the jars.

 Similar Pickled Recipes You Might Like To Try: